 Then the studying begins!

-Tell them they need to become experts on their animals and they need to do research like a scientist!
+Tell them they need to become experts on their animals and they need to do research like a scientist to get all the interesting facts about their endangered animals.

 Their trading cards are just the beginning.
 Take them to the library and have them research as much as they can online.